Master of Energy study tracks

 The course uses a mixture of lecture and lab exercises.
 Students should bring their own laptop where possible (and contact the instructors if this is not possible).
 Prereqs: STATS 210 or 225; 15 points from STATS 201, 207, 208 or B+ in BIOSCI 209

-ENGSCI 755 Decision Making in Engineering
+ENGSCI 755 Decision Making in Engineering (Semester Two)

 Introduction to techniques for decision making in engineering systems including decision heuristics, simple prioritisation, outranking approaches, analytic hierarchy process, application to group decision making.